leonden/M-346/task_2/doc.md

       number +
       ": " +
       primeFactorization(number).join(", ")
-    : "This HTTP triggered function executed successfully.
-Pass a number in the query string or in the request body for a personalized response.";
+    : "Please insert a number at the end of the URL which you want to check for the prime factorialization. -> '...&number=<number>'";

   context.res = {
     body: responseMessage,